Contents

 The trust’s approach to managing long term sickness is governed by two main factors:

-• the need to treat employees reasonably and fairly
+- the need to treat employees reasonably and fairly

-• the need to maintain efficient and cost effective service delivery over a period of time with reduced employee levels due to absence
+- the need to maintain efficient and cost effective service delivery over a period of time with reduced employee levels due to absence

 There is a requirement for managers and employees to maintain regular consultation between employees on long term absence and their manager throughout the period of sickness is essential to gather necessary information and to find out whether any help, advice or action is needed.
-This contact should be face to face at least monthly or six weekly with telephone contact in-between.
-In exceptional circumstances, face to face contact can be substituted for a telephone consultation, with the agreement of the human resources representative.
+This contact should be face to face at least monthly or six weekly with phone contact in-between.
+In exceptional circumstances, face to face contact can be substituted for a phone consultation, with the agreement of the human resources representative.

 Managers are expected to exercise judgement in respect of the appropriate timing of the scheduling of meetings and occupational health referrals.
-However, an early referral can facilitate the implementation of an early rehabilitation plan, therefore after two weeks absence the manager should refer the employee to occupational health (if the employee is physically unable to attend a face to face consultation due to their illness consideration should be given to a telephone referral).
+However, an early referral can facilitate the implementation of an early rehabilitation plan, therefore after two weeks absence the manager should refer the employee to occupational health (if the employee is physically unable to attend a face to face consultation due to their illness consideration should be given to a phone referral).

 Once an employee has been absent for two or four weeks continuously, the employee should be notified in writing by the manager to attend a meeting to discuss their absence.
 The meeting should be within 4 to 6 weeks of the absence commencing.

 The manager will write giving at least seven calendar days’ notice, to the employee advising of a long term sickness review meeting which will be supported by a member of the human resources department.
 The employee will be given the right to be accompanied.
-If the employee cannot attend any of the trust establishments for medical reasons then it is only at this point the offer of an alternative venue or home visit or telephone consultation should be considered.
+If the employee cannot attend any of the trust establishments for medical reasons then it is only at this point the offer of an alternative venue or home visit or phone consultation should be considered.

 If the employee qualifies as having a disability under the Equality Act 2010, the manager should seek advice from the human resources representative.